 Given the fast pace of developing in domotic applications, ROBOHOME2.0 will realize an architecture that will be as open and standard as possible to incorporate easily new applications / components that are made available.
 At the same time, Robohome2.0 will integrate standard off-the-shelf components to monitor environment and social habits.

-The Robohome platform will offer Such sensors will allow launching an alarm or informing the caregiver upon the criticality of the alarm.
+The Robohome platform will offer a set of environmental sensors that allows integrating monitoring of elder habit as well as his safety at home.
+Such sensors will allow launching an alarm or informing the caregiver upon the criticality of the alarm.

-the following environmental sensors:
+The final set of sensors that is required in ROBOHOME will be be the output of Task 1.??.
+These can be for instance,

 Presence sensors to check the level of mobility of the user in the day